Exploring Holistic Veterinary Medicine

 With a growing trend in the use of alternative and complementary medicine in human healthcare, so is the movement toward more natural and holistic care for pets.
 It is becoming more and more widely accepted that our domestic companions are like family and deserve the same quality options in healthcare to achieve and maintain a healthy and happy existence.

-Holistic practitioners look at the whole patient, including the environment, symptoms of disease pattern, and the relationship of pet with caregiver and create a treatment protocol using a broad range of therapies.
+Holistic practitioners look at the whole patient, including the environment, symptoms of disease pattern, and the relationship of the pet with the caregiver, and create a treatment protocol using a broad range of therapies.
 They also tend to take a less conventional approach to the use of vaccinations and drug therapies.
-However, in acute cases, treatment may involve aspects of western medical technology such as surgery and pharmaceuticals used in conjunction with alternative techniques, which are complementary and help reduce side effects and speed recovery times.
+However, in acute cases, treatment may involve aspects of Western medical technology such as surgery and pharmaceuticals used in conjunction with alternative techniques, which are complementary and help reduce side effects and speed recovery times.

 In traditional Chinese Medicine (TCM) the body is seen as a balance of fluids and heat and yin/yang energy.
-Disease is seen as an imbalance of these factors or a disruption of meridians (cables of electricity) that run through the body and are linked to respective organs.
-With each disharmony in the body, there are a number of possible causes and combinations of Chinese herbs, used for hundreds of years-often in conjunction with acupuncture, help to restore balance to the body and eliminate “dis-ease.”
-Because in TCM the tongue reflects the status of health or lack-there-of in the body, it is the size, surface and color of the various areas of the tongue that one trained in TCM can observe to determine if/where imbalance exists.
+The disease is seen as an imbalance of these factors or a disruption of meridians (cables of electricity) that run through the body and are linked to respective organs.
+With each disharmony in the body, there are a number of possible causes and combinations of Chinese herbs, used hundreds of years ago in conjunction with acupuncture, help to restore balance to the body and eliminate “disease.”
+Because in TCM the tongue reflects the status of health or lack there of in the body, it is the size, surface, and color of the various areas of the tongue that one trained in TCM can observe to determine if/where imbalance exists.

 Dr. Gruenstern also consults with her clients about the importance of diet and nutrition.
-A large part of her practice involves the use of fresh whole foods, nutriceuticals (natural food based vitamin supplements formulated to enhance the body’s immune function and overall health), and western herbal remedies.
-She is also using classic formulations of Chinese herbs and has a part time acupuncturist seeing patients at her clinic two days ever other week.
-“We really want people to know about titer testing and the importance of diet as the foundation to health.
+A large part of her practice involves the use of fresh whole foods, nutriceuticals (natural food-based vitamin supplements formulated to enhance the body’s immune function and overall health), and Western herbal remedies.
+She is also using classic formulations of Chinese herbs and has a part-time acupuncturist seeing patients at her clinic two days every other week.
+“We really want people to know about titer testing and the importance of diet as the foundation of health.
 We don’t just jump right to antibiotics and steroids but we are an integrated practice – we will prescribe drug therapy when a response to natural remedies isn’t seen quickly enough,” said Gruenstern.
 You can contact Animal Doctor, Inc., for information on holistic animal care at 414-422-1300.